scupit/json_to_cmake/README.md

 ## What is it?
 In short, this project is a python script which generates a CMakeLists.txt file from a user-written cmake_data.json file.
 Its goal is to somewhat automate the process of writing a CmakeLists file, and make visualizing what goes on in the file easier.
 Currently a work in progress, but functioning with limited functionality.

+## Why did I make this?
+I want to use Cmake for my projects, but I seriously want to avoid having to write CMakeLists.txt files by hand.
+Especially since I enjoy making a bunch of little C and C++ projects for practice, continuously writing CMakeLists files seemed like too much of a pain.
+I wanted a more intuitive (for me) system which would make it easier to visualize how a project is being built, while still allowing for semi-complex cross-platform projects.
+Using minimal writing to specify a complex structure was also a goal.

 ## Requirements to run
 * Python 3